February

 🔗 Clinical Resources

-❤️ AHA: Illegal Drugs and Heart Disease ↗ 📰 AHA: Drug & Alcohol-Related Heart Deaths Rising (2024) ↗ 🔬 NIDA: Co-Occurring Disorders & Health Conditions ↗ 📋 SAMHSA: Co-Occurring Disorders Treatment ↗💡 Clinical Application
+❤️ AHA: Illegal Drugs and Heart Disease ↗ 📰 AHA: Drug & Alcohol-Related Heart Deaths Rising (2024) ↗ 🔬 NIDA: Co-Occurring Disorders & Health Conditions ↗💡 Clinical Application

 - Screen for cardiovascular symptoms.
-Chest pain, shortness of breath, palpitations, swelling — ask about these, especially with stimulant or IV drug use.
+Chest pain, shortness of breath, palpitations — ask, especially with stimulant or IV drug use.

 - Coordinate care.
 Clients with SUD need cardiac monitoring.
-Know when to refer to a PCP or cardiologist.
+Know when to refer.

 - Use it as motivation.
-"Your heart is already showing signs of stress" can be a powerful motivator for change — delivered with compassion, not scare tactics.
+Delivered with compassion, not scare tactics.

 - Recovery = heart recovery.
-The good news: stopping substance use can significantly improve cardiac function.
-Meth-induced cardiomyopathy can even reverse with sustained abstinence.
+Stopping substance use can significantly improve cardiac function.

 🧘 For Clinicians: Your Heart Matters Too

 - Burnout affects your body.
-Chronic stress raises cortisol, blood pressure, and inflammation — all cardiac risk factors.
+Chronic stress raises cortisol, blood pressure, and inflammation.

 - Quick resets between sessions: 30-second box breathing, step outside for 2 minutes, stretch at your desk.